Venezuela's Guaido seeks EU 'blood gold' designation for informal mining

 The United States, along with the EU and more than 50 other countries, recognizes Guaido as Venezuela’s legitimate president.
 In 2019, Washington broadened its sanctions program against Maduro in the hopes of pushing his government from power.

-But Maduro has hung on, skirting sanctions on the OPEC nation’s oil industry with the help of allied Russia and through the sale of gold produced by the artisanal miners, who are often linked to organized crime.
+But Maduro has hung on, skirting sanctions on the OPEC nation’s oil industry with the help of allied Russia and through the sale of gold produced by the artesanal miners, who are often linked to organized crime.

 Trump administration sanctions already prohibit U.S individuals and companies from trading Venezuelan gold, some of which has been sold to Turkey - another Maduro ally.